Accelerated Bachelor of Science in Nursing

 Upon graduation, ABSN students are qualified to sit for NCLEX-RN®, the national licensing examination to enter professional nursing practice as a registered nurse.

 Our undergraduate program is recognized as being the leading producer of Baccalaureate prepared Registered Nurses in the state of Montana.
-The BSN degree is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and has continuous approval from the Montana Board of Nursing.
+The baccalaureate degree program in nursing, master's degree program in nursing, and Doctor of Nursing Practice program at Montana State University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 - If you are an LPN interested in the BSN option, please refer to the policy on advanced placement of LPNs (C#11).